Hello, I'm Umang.

 We study interest rate risk sharing across the financial system using novel data on cross-sector interest rate swap positions.
 We show that pension funds and insurers (PF&I) are natural counterparties to banks and corporations: PF&I buy duration, whereas banks and corporations sell duration (figure on the right).
 However, demand is highly segmented across maturities, resulting in significant imbalances at various maturity points.
 We calibrate a preferred-habitat investors model with risk-averse arbitrageurs to study how demand imbalances interact with supply side constraints to impact swap spreads.
 Our framework helps quantify the spillover effects of demand shifts, which informs policy discussions on financial institutions’ hedging requirements.

-Select presentations: Office of Financial Research (OFR) PhD Symposium 2024, Federal Reserve Bank of Atlanta (joint with Georgia State University).
+Select presentations: Office of Financial Research PhD Symposium, Federal Reserve Bank of Atlanta (joint with Georgia State University), CFTC, Bank for International Settlements, University of Zurich, Midwest FA, AFA 2025 poster.

-Off-balance sheet foreign exchange (FX) swaps are a major source of US dollar funding for non-US banks that provide over half of global dollar credit.
+Despite their higher cost and hidden leverage, off-balance sheet foreign exchange (FX) swaps play a critical role in providing short-term dollar funding to large global banks.
+Yet, the frictions that lead banks to rely on these instruments and their asset pricing implications are not well understood.
 This paper shows that FX swaps emerge as alternative ("synthetic") funding instruments when banks face negative funding shocks from cash-market investors, such as US money market funds.
 The resulting increase in swap demand, combined with limits to arbitrage, leads to substantial deviations from covered interest parity (CIP) – the breakdown of a fundamental no-arbitrage pricing condition.
 I show a causal impact of banks’ swap demand on CIP deviations using an instrumental variables strategy that exploits idiosyncratic variation in money market funds’ investment in bank-level debt.
-The plot on the right correlates increased constraints in banks' ability to access wholesale dollar funding and more negative cross-currency basis.
+This shift in aggregate demand is absorbed by non-bank users of FX derivatives in the form of higher hedging costs: I estimate the elasticity of non-bank investors' hedging demand to swap prices and find only a partial adjustment in quantities traded.
+My results indicate that frictions in the global market for the US dollar can provide a demand-based explanation for CIP deviations.

 [3] Uninformed yet Consequential: Liquidity Shocks in FX Markets

-Select presentations: Western Finance Association (WFA) Meetings 2022, 4th Future of Financial Information Conference 2022, Central Bank Conference in Microstructure of Financial Markets 2022, University of Missouri.
+Select presentations: Western Finance Association (WFA), 4th Future of Financial Information Conference, Central Bank Conference in Microstructure of Financial Markets, University of Missouri.

 This figure shows that corporate order flow imbalance (absolute of buy minus sell volume) jumps two days before a month-end, in response to a "T+2" settlement cycle in the FX spot market.